-Those with disabilities and disability income can qualify for these special home buying programs as well as standard mortgages.
+Those with disabilities and disability income can qualify for these special home buying programs as well as standard mortgage loans.

 Life hasn’t always been easy for Christine LaCroix of Voluntown, Ct.
 She was born without a left hand, and then she injured her right arm.
 She went through a divorce and had to sell her house in 2008.
 Two years later, her fourth child was only six weeks old when their home flooded in Rhode Island.
 She lost everything, and they became homeless for more than two months.